 - We grow Mature Laurel Hedging in our native nursery.

-- Plants are lifted and rootballed during the bare root season.
+- Plants are lifted and rootballed during the bare root season from November to March.

 - Root balling the plant ensure the plant is delivered with the whole root system intact ready for planting into the ground.

 - The root balled plant is placed in a biodegradable hessian net and tied up.

 - The plant is then transported to the end user and customer.